Chapter 1 | In which the weak are smote

 Not quite, but good enough, she guessed.
 The hours Dahlia spent in the school library were a shameful waste.
 She was completely sidetracked from notes and class books to unrelated material.
 Fascinating nonetheless, but completely unrelated to her class material.
 Tomorrow’s exam was going to suck.

-The sky over Gotham was dark, as night had finally come.
+Outside, the sky over Gotham was dimly starry and black, with a new moon gracing the horizon.
 Dahlia held her books under one arm as her other held her warm wool coat shut.
-Halfway through her walk through the read parking lot, something rattled in the darkness.
+Halfway through her walk across the parking lot, something rattled in the darkness.
 Startled, but not yet concerned, she slowed her pace and looked towards the source of the noise amid the buildings.
 Nothing.
 Then she turned her head and glanced over her opposite shoulder, carefully watching the shadows.
 Still nothing.
-Her eyes then trailed up to notice that it was the night of a new moon.
+Could never be too careful in the middle of the city.

 “You are such a bitch.”

 Suddenly wary, Dahlia stopped and looked forward to see two figures emerge from a parked pickup truck, both heading for her at a threatening speed.
 Eyes widening, feeling her entire body tense, she muttered resistance as she stumbled backwards and bumped into something soft.
 Large, muscular arms hooked under hers and lifted her to the tips of her toes, dropping her belongings to the cold pavement.
 The terrified shriek that escaped her was stifled as another figure moved in front of her and pulled a line of duct tape over her mouth.